 The joy of macro photography is in the finer things of life, and unless you can enjoy and take pleasure in it, you won’t be able to truly excel in macro photography.

 The major challenge in photographing small subjects is the need to get close to fill the frame and to be able to focus from that close.
 Also, the light can be very less when we go close.
 Shooting macro also means that the depth of field is really shallow.

 This allows you to create pleasing backgrounds, but it means the light is very less to get the subject in proper focus.

-Another major challenge in the way of Macro Photography is the focusing.
-It isn’t possible to use auto-focus and image stabilisation in macro because there’s always a very thin line of focus, and it can go off very easily.
+Another major challenge in the way of Macro Photography is focusing.
+It isn’t possible to use auto-focus and image stabilization in macro because there’s always a very thin line of focus, and it can go off very easily.

 For insects, for example, you need the sharpest focus on the eyes, and a slightly out of focus image will make the eyes blur due to the shallow depth of field.

 The equipment required for macro photography may be as low as a mobile phone, or as high as a full-frame camera with macro or microlenses, special lights, and so on.